pcolby/doxly/demo/dokit/docusaurus/classDeviceInfoServicePrivate.md

 description: The  class provides private implementation for .
 tags:
 ---
-The <a href="classDeviceInfoServicePrivate">DeviceInfoServicePrivate</a> class provides private implementation for <a href="classDeviceInfoService">DeviceInfoService</a>.
+The [DeviceInfoServicePrivate](classDeviceInfoServicePrivate) class provides private implementation for [DeviceInfoService](classDeviceInfoService).